 Barbara Boggs Sigmund

 Born in New Orleans, daughter of Democratic Congressman Hale Boggs, serving as House majority leader in 1972 when passenger on plane that disappeared on visit to Alaska, mother Lindy Claiborne Boggs succeeded late husband in House, held seat for another 20 years.
 Mother's family, the Claibornes, settlers in colonial Jamestown in Virginia, descendants include more members of Congress than any other American family.
-Sister of media analyst and commentator Cokie Roberts and prominent lawyer-lobbyist Thomas Boggs.
+Sister of media analyst and commentator late Cokie Roberts and prominent lawyer-lobbyist late Thomas Boggs.
 After graduation from Manhattanville College, worked as secretary in White House during Kennedy Administration.
 In 1964 married Paul Sigmund, professor of Latin American government and politics at Princeton.
 Taught Latin and government at private Stuart Country Day School in Princeton.
 In 1974, staff member at Center for the American Woman and Politics at Eagleton Institute at Rutgers University.
 Elected 1976 to Mercer County Board of Freeholders, board president in 1979 and 1980.
 One of founders in 1977 of Womanspace, shelter and support program for women and their children subjected to sexual assault and domestic violence.
 In 1982, candidate for Democratic nomination for US Senate, finished fourth in field of 10 candidates.
 First woman elected mayor of Princeton in 1983, previously served on Princeton Borough Council, candidate for 1989 Democratic gubernatorial nomination, finished second to James Florio.
 After death from cancer at age 51, Womanspace began annual Barbara Boggs Sigmund Award honoring those championing causes and issues affecting women and children; Princeton University established Barbara Boggs Sigmund Symposium on Women and Poverty; Princeton municipal government named local park after her.